 Do you need to short sell your home?

-What is a short sale?
+Don't know what a short sale is?
 A short sale is when the amount of the outstanding loans is greater than the amount for which the home could sell.
 This could be caused by many factors, but often is a result of a rapidly declining housing market.

-Next, determine your closing costs.
-My work in this area means I know to consider fees including title report, appraisal, escrow, property taxes, and agent commissions to tally your final costs at closing.
+Next, find out your closing costs.
+My experience has taught me to take into account fees including title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs at the closing table.

-Finally, get in touch with your lender and let them know of the situation.
-They may even have a specific department that handles short sales.
-Ask about their exact process.
+Finally, call your lender and make them aware of your situation.
+They may even have a particular team that manages short sales.
+Ask about their particular procedures.
 Some lenders will be more inclined to work with you than others.
-They may be able to reduce the amount owed or make other arrangements.
-Your lender will have to give approval for the final sale.
+They may be able to lessen your loan principal or make other arrangements.
+Your lender will have to give consent for the final sale.